mnaylor3/maximalgod/README.md

 # maximalgod
-This is a repository of goodies for philosophy on the maximal god approach and other issues in philosophy of religion.
+This is a repository of goodies for philosophy on the maximal god approach and other philosophy of religion things.